 Right.

-Um, no, because I mean, I think I was doing everything right, and I felt good every day.
+No, because, I mean, I think I was doing everything right, and I felt good every day.

-It's kind of weird because whatever your schedule is is usually when I go in and shop there.
+It's kind of weird because whatever your schedule is, is usually when I go in and shop there.

-And I remember later.
+I just work later.

 I work later in the evening.